What is a filter view?

 3. How to make filter views

-In campaign filter you can find leads on your campaigns, by campaign data.
-The idea is that you through the filter chooses which leads you wish to find.
-In the following example, you find all the leads on the common campaign where the status is succes:
+In the campaign filter, you can find leads on your campaigns by campaign data.
+The idea is that you, through the filter, choose which leads you to wish to find.
+In the following example, you find all the leads on the common campaign where the status is a success: